 - Create Systems of Great Schools – This module will focus on how to move beyond pockets of excellence in individual classrooms and schools to create systems of great schools so that every student receives an excellent education.
 Building on strategies explored in the talent and performance modules, sessions will focus on different public school models (e.g., district, charter), a portfolio approach that includes launching new schools and closing underperforming schools, and transformative reform at the district and state level.

 Adjunct Associate Professor

-Tracy Breslin has dedicated her career to ensuring that all students - regardless of background - have access to a high-quality education that prepares them to succeed in school and life.
-Tracy has served as an independent talent management consultant since February 2011.
-She spent the last two years working with Newark Public Schools (NPS) and advising Superintendent Cami Anderson on talent management policy and...
+Tracy Breslin has dedicated her career to ensuring that all students – regardless of background – have access to a high-quality education that prepares them to succeed in school and life.
+Tracy has over seventeen years of experience in education and nonprofit management.
+Tracy has served as a talent management consultant since 2011, working with a variety of urban school districts and state...